risinglightdb/sqlplannertest-rs/README.md

   - "*test_case_1"           # use *id to reference to another test case
   - "*test_case_2"
   - CREATE TABLE t2(v2 int); # or directly write a SQL here
-  test:                      # run logical and physical test for this case
+  tasks:                      # run logical and physical test for this case
   - logical
   - physical
 ```